 The following tools are required:

-1 1/2" combination wrench, or a crescent style wrench with jaws that can open to 1 1/2"
+1 7/16" combination wrench, or PREFERABLY a crescent style wrench with jaws that can open to 1 1/2" - this is to hold the nut on the bottom of the hitch while you tighten the bolt.

 1/2" drive ratcheting socket handle or breaker bar